m-adamek/prg-basics/08-FileHandling/_FileHandling.md

    print(f"Movie details have been written to {file_name}.")
    ```

-   Program explanation:
+   Read the explanation of the program:

    * Variables: movie_title, director, and lead_actor hold the details of the movie.
    * Opening the file: with open(file_name, 'w') opens the file in write mode ('w'), creating or overwriting the file.
-   * Writing details: Uses the write() method to write each movie detail to the file, adding \n at the end of each line for formatting.
+   * Writing details: Uses the write() method to write each movie detail to the file, adding \n at the end of each line for formatting (move to next line).
-   * Automatic file closing: The with statement ensures the file is properly closed after writing.
+   * Automatic file closing: The 'with' statement ensures the file is properly closed after writing.

 1. Write a program that writes a list of the Seven Wonders of the World to a text file, in alphabetical order, with each name on a separate line.
-Then check in which folder the text file was created.
-See if its contents match the task.
+Then, open the created file in the editor and check if its contents match the task.

    ```python
    ###